aplteam/Cider/docs/Cider-User-Guide.md

 With version 19.0, Cider will be part of a default installation, though it won't be active by default: for that the user has to take action.

-In earlier versions you must install Cider yourself.
+In earlier versions, you must install Cider yourself.

 #### Version 19.0